 Dr. Jithin Jose completed MBBS from Government Medical College, Calicut .
-He underwent three year MD programme in Accident and Critical Care Medicine from Vinayaka Missions University,Salem.
+He underwent three year training in emergencies Critical Care Medicine from Vinayaka Missions University,Salem.
 He is well trained in tackling all types of emergencies and providing definitive care in the ICUs.

 The concept of Critical Care dates back to Florence Nightingale, who felt that there should be a separate area for post operative care.
 Shock wards were established for treatment of wounded during World War II .
 Practise of manual ventilation through a tube placed in the trachea was started during polio epidemic in 1947-48 in Denmark.
 Mechanical Ventilation was developed in1950's.
 Critical care has evolved over years, into a full fledged specialty managed by highly skilled professionals.